 She had no life insurance.
 Her estate consists of a car and $300.00.
 I am an only child and she left what she had to me in her will.
 The agency added a thousand dollars to what was owed bringing the bill up to $3,989.75.
 Am I responsible for this and should I get a lawyer?
 Thanks in advance for...
 Read more »

 Her estate is responsible for debts.
 Any money left should go to pay the debt, if she died destitute then you may not be responsible for debt, but if there was enough money left to pay all or part you would need to do that.
 Try working it out with the electric company.
-And yes if you don't have the...Read more »
+And yes if you don't...Read more »

 im 13 years old.my parent are sepurated and i live with my mom. my mom is involved with drugs and alcohol but will not let me live with my dad.he has taken her to court several times but the judge sides with my mom.i have talk to law guardians , cps , my mothers preventetive worker , my therapist ,...
 Read more »

 My 2 year old son and I gave always lived with my mother.
 Neither my son's father or I have custody papers.
 I've had 3 restraining orders because a of my ex's violence against me.
 He has assaulted my mother as well.
-While I work a night shift, my son's paternal grandmother and my mother have agree...
+While I work a night shift, my son's paternal grandmother and...
 Read more »

 She has not right to your child at the moment.
 You may go to the police and have them go with you to get your child.
 However, if the child's father is there he has rights to his child, especially since there are no custody ruling.